How animals perceive time - and what this means for the future of AI

 When you approach a portrait of Nina Hagen, it's tempting to talk about music first.
 About punk, provocation, shrill performances.
 About everything that is loud and visible.
 This portrait deliberately begins differently.
 Not with songs, not with styles, not with images.
 But with something quieter - and more important: attitude.

 Attitude is not a label.
 It cannot be put on like a costume, pasted on afterwards or explained with marketing.
 Attitude is evident in early behavior, long before someone becomes famous.
 It can be seen in how someone reacts to limitations, to contradictions, to power.
-And this is where Nina Hagen becomes interesting - not as an icon, but as a personality.
+And that's where Nina Hagen becomes interesting - not as an icon, but as a personality.

 Read more